Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke vs. Arkansas Predictions & Picks: Spread, Total - November 29

-Wednesday's game features the Duke Blue Devils (5-1) and the Arkansas Razorbacks (4-3) squaring off at Bud Walton Arena (on November 29) at 9:15 PM.
-This matchup, according to our computer prediction, will result in a 78-74 win for Duke.
+Wednesday's contest between the No. 7 Duke Blue Devils (5-1) and Arkansas Razorbacks (4-3) going head-to-head at Bud Walton Arena has a projected final score of 78-74 (according to our computer prediction) in favor of Duke, who is listed as a small favorite by our model.
+The game will begin at 9:15 PM ET on November 29.

-According to our computer prediction, Arkansas should cover the point spread, which is currently listed at 4.5.
-The two sides are projected to go over the 149.5 over/under.
+According to our computer prediction, Arkansas projects to cover the 4.5-point spread in its matchup versus Duke.
+The total has been set at 150.5, and the two teams are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!